Inogen At Home: Energy Savings Calculator

 Comparing Inogen to Home Oxygen Competitors

 The energy efficiency of home oxygen concentrators can vary, so it is important to compare the power consumption of any model you are considering when asking, “How much power does an oxygen machine use?”
 The Inogen At Home is leading the way in home oxygen concentrator power consumption, but how do competitors compare?
-No other home oxygen concentrator is as energy-efficient as the Inogen At Home, and many use more than twice the wattage of the Inogen At Home.
-That could mean that your electricity costs would be significantly higher with other home oxygen concentrators.
+No other low-flow home oxygen concentrator is as energy-efficient as the Inogen At Home, and many use more than twice the wattage of the Inogen At Home.
+That could mean that your electricity costs would likely be higher with other home oxygen concentrators.

 How to Calculate Your Yearly Energy Costs